Plain English Breakdown

 Information About Special Schools for Students with Disabilities

-This law requires schools to inform parents and guardians about state special schools for students who are deaf, hard of hearing, blind, visually impaired, or deaf-blind.
+This law requires schools to inform parents and guardians about special state schools for students who are deaf, hard of hearing, blind, visually impaired, or deaf-blind.

 What This Bill Does

-- Requires school districts to notify parents or guardians at the start of each school year that their child with disabilities can attend a state special school.
+- Requires school districts to notify parents or guardians at the start of each school year that their child with disabilities can attend a special state school.

 Who It Names or Affects